wzup/rails_prepare/README.md

 So, this method allows you to prepare your SQLs like in PHP.

-But it is not so powerful yet.
+But it is not so powerful.
 It only deals with (?) (question marks) as parameters in sql-statements.
 No (:name) named parameters yet.

 It works with MySQL and PostgreSQL.
 Do not know about others SQL-based databases.